-Thus the cause of morning breath are these sulphur compounds being exhaled on the breath.
+Thus the cause of morning breath are these compounds being exhaled on the breath.

 While the cause of morning breath sounds quite simple at first glance, it turns out that there is quite a bit more to this story than initially meets the eye.

 After all, how do the bacteria get into your mouth, why are they worse at night, and what can we do to reduce their impact?

 It’s fair to say that all of us have a culture of bacteria in our mouths.
 Very little can be done to entirely rid our mouths of such things.
 However, it is possible to keep the number of bacteria can be kept under control, and fewer bacteria means less bad breath.

 The problem is that many of the actions which help to control microbial load in our mouths decline or cease altogether while we are asleep.

 Saliva production has been shown to be positively correlated with fresh breath, yet at night our salivary flow declines.
 Eating food can also stimulate saliva production, so unless you’re snacking at night then this too can have an impact.

-While we’re awake, beverage consumption can flush away food particles that otherwise serve as fuel for bacterial action.
+While we’re awake, consuming drinks can flush away food particles that otherwise serve as fuel for bacteria.

-This is most prevalent on the tongue, and serves as an ideal source of fuel for the bacteria causing bad breath.
-As the bacteria go about their work, breaking down these sloughed cells from the mouth, so VSCs are produced, leading to the all-too-familiar sensation of “morning breath”.
+This is most prevalent on the tongue, and serves as an ideal source of fuel for the bacteria that can cause bad breath.
+As the bacteria go about their work, breaking down these sloughed cells from the mouth, so VSCs are produced, leading to the all-too-familiar smell of “morning breath”.

 Is Morning Breath “Natural”?